bitinjection/BlogMarkdown/Home.md

 Date: 03-18-2015
 Slug: multiple-dispatch

-Popular modern day languages have progressed from predominatly procedural/imperative to single dispatch object oriented.
+Popular modern day languages have progressed from predominantly procedural/imperative to single dispatch object oriented.
 Most mainstream languages also incorporate functional and generic programming to a limited extent as well.
 We will worry only about the most common subset of features for this article.

 The most common methods of dealing with multiple dispatch using these features will be shown.
-Keep in mind that these have been discovered through my own research and experience, so read through this with a critical mind, and be sure to diversify your sources on this topic.
-Also, please note that the criticism sections following each approach will be loaded with the author's opinion, not actual facts.
+These have been discovered through my own research and experience.
+Read through this with a critical mind, and be sure to diversify your sources on this topic.
+The criticism sections following each approach will be the author's opinion, not actual facts.

 This entry will utilize two languages with which most programmers will have at least a passing familiarity: C and Java.

-It is important to understand that each of these techniques are fundamentally different.
+Each of these techniques are fundamentally different.
 While in many cases they are interchangable, there are instances where they are not.
 For example, table based solutions allow the branching logic to be modified at runtime, while switch and object based solutions do not **inherently** support this.

 I have included source code to demonstrate each of these approaches.
 Code is provided in C or Java, depending on the features needed for each technique.
-The article is written without referencing the code directly, however, to allow both the code and article to exist independently.
+The article is written without referencing the code directly to allow both the code and article to exist independently.

 # What is Multiple Dispatch?

 Code is often written against abstractions.
-These abstractions are helpful in the development process, but they all must eventually be resolved to a concrete type in order to do actual work.
+Abstractions are helpful in the development process, but they all must eventually be resolved to a concrete type in order to do actual work.

 ## A Single Dispatch Example

-As a quick example from an object oriented language, an `Animal` abstraction may provide a `speak` method.
+As an example from an object oriented language, an `Animal` abstraction may provide a `speak` method.
 A programmer may write
 ```java
 animal.speak();
 ```
-This line of code has no real meaning, though.
 If an Animal is a purely abstract object, then its `speak` method will have no actual code.
 At runtime, the program will dynamically dispatch to object's underlying type and call that object's `speak` method.
-In other words, if the abstract `animal` object points to an instance of `Dog` class, then the above call may print `woof` to the screen.
+If the abstract `animal` object points to an instance of `Dog` class, then the above call may print `woof` to the screen.
 The above call might effectively be translated to
 ```java
 dog.speak();  // prints "woof"
 ```